Hurwitz's automorphisms theorem: Generalizations

 The concept of a Hurwitz surface can be generalized in several ways to a definition that has examples in all but a few genera.
-Perhaps the most natural is a "maximally symmetric" surface: One that cannot be continuously modified through equally symmetric surfaces to a surface whose symmetry properly contains that of the original suface.
+Perhaps the most natural is a "maximally symmetric" surface: One that cannot be continuously modified through equally symmetric surfaces to a surface whose symmetry properly contains that of the original surface.
 This is possible for all orientable compact genera (see above section "Automorphism groups in low genus").